Doublet (clothing): 16th century

-Through the Tudor period, fashionable doublets remained close-fitting with baggy sleeves, and elaborate surface decoration such as pinks (patterns of small cuts in the fabric), slashes, embroidery, and applied braid.
-Men's doublet was worn above a shirt, and it was sometimes sleeveless or had tight or detachable sleeves.
-It was either made of wool or a kersey, which was a rough canvas material that would be mixed with wool.
-Until 1540, doublets had laces that would allow the hose to be tied to it.
+In England in the beginning of the Renaissance, a high-quality doublet would have lasted for at least two years, however there are many reports of doublets disintegrating after only four months.
+Items of costume were suitable for New Year's Day gifts amongst the aristocracy.
+In 1574, Gilbert Talbot gave his father, the Earl of Shrewsbury, a perfumed doublet.

-In the early Elizabethan period, doublets were padded over the belly with bombast in a "pouter pigeon" or "peascod" silhouette.
+In 1536, the embroiderer William Ibgrave fashioned the initials of Jane Seymour with pearls and emeralds to decorate a doublet for Henry VIII.
+He was paid for pinking and cutting the doublets of Edward VI in 1553.
+In the early Elizabethan period, doublets for men were padded over the belly with bombast in a "pouter pigeon" or "peascod" silhouette.
 Sleeve attachments at the shoulder were disguised by decorative wings, tabs, or piccadills, and short skirt-like peplums or piccadills covered the waist of the hose or breeches.
 Padding gradually fell out of fashion again, and the doublet became close-fitting with a deep V-waistline.

+Elizabeth I's tailor, Walter Fyshe, first made her a doublet in 1575, of yellow satin decorated with silver lace.
+Elizabethan writers like Philip Stubbes criticised the fashion, as doublets were "a kind of attire appropriate only to man".
+A different style of upper garment fashionable for women from the 1580s, first known as "a pair of square bodies" from the style of the neckline, came to be called a doublet, although the garment did not fasten with buttons at the front.

 In November 1590, an African servant at the Scottish court was given a doublet of shot or "changing" Spanish taffeta with 48 buttons, with breeches of orange velvet, and a hat of yellow taffeta.
 As a New Year Day's gift to Elizabeth I in January 1600, Elizabeth Brydges, a maid of honour, presented a doublet of network lawn, cut and tufted up with white knit-work, flourished with silver.